UBS Group Analysts Give Unilever (LON:ULVR) a GBX 3,400 Price Target

-UBS Group set a GBX 3,400 ($40.65) target price on Unilever (LON:ULVR – Get Rating) in a report issued on Wednesday morning, Borsen Zeitung reports.
+UBS Group set a GBX 3,400 ($40.96) price objective on Unilever (LON:ULVR – Get Rating) in a research note published on Tuesday, Borsen Zeitung reports.

-A number of other brokerages have also recently commented on ULVR.
-Royal Bank of Canada set a GBX 3,400 ($40.65) price target on shares of Unilever in a research note on Tuesday, June 21st.
-Credit Suisse Group set a GBX 4,600 ($54.99) price target on shares of Unilever in a research note on Friday, June 24th.
-HSBC set a GBX 3,500 ($41.84) price target on shares of Unilever in a research note on Tuesday, June 7th.
-Sanford C. Bernstein set a GBX 3,300 ($39.45) price target on shares of Unilever in a research note on Tuesday, May 31st.
-Finally, Berenberg Bank increased their price objective on shares of Unilever from GBX 3,800 ($45.43) to GBX 4,000 ($47.82) and gave the company a hold rating in a research report on Tuesday.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of Hold and an average target price of GBX 4,036.43 ($48.25).
+Several other equities analysts have also recently commented on the stock.
+JPMorgan Chase & Co. set a GBX 3,600 ($43.37) target price on shares of Unilever in a research note on Tuesday.
+Deutsche Bank Aktiengesellschaft set a GBX 4,600 ($55.42) price objective on shares of Unilever in a research note on Wednesday, June 8th.
+Barclays restated an equal weight rating and issued a GBX 4,000 ($48.19) price objective on shares of Unilever in a research note on Wednesday, July 20th.
+HSBC set a GBX 3,500 ($42.17) price objective on shares of Unilever in a research note on Tuesday, June 7th.
+Finally, Jefferies Financial Group set a GBX 4,130 ($49.76) price objective on shares of Unilever in a research note on Tuesday.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat.com, Unilever has a consensus rating of Hold and an average target price of GBX 4,016.15 ($48.39).

 About Unilever